nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 See [Effective Core Potentials](ECP) for details how to define the SO ECPs

-Note: One should use a combination of ECP and SO potentials that were designed for the same size core, i.e. don't use a small core ECP potential with a large core SO potential (it will produce erroneous results).
+Note: One should use a combination of ECP and SO potentials that were designed for the same size core, i.e., don't use a small core ECP potential with a large core SO potential (it will produce erroneous results).